 \section{Conclusions}

-We have presented a new ML model, dubbed NezNet, which for a pair of galaxies takes in input their measured fluxes in a number of bands, together with the redshift of one of the two.
-NezNet is capable to learn probabilistically whether their redshift distance is below a given threshold $\Delta z$, which is set as a hyper-parameter of the model.
+We have presented a new ML model, dubbed NezNet, which for a pair of galaxies takes as input their measured fluxes in a number of bands together with the redshift of one of the two galaxies.
+NezNet is capable of probabilistically learning whether their redshift distance is below a given threshold $\Delta z$, which is set as a hyper-parameter of the model.
 The angular separation between the galaxies is implicit in the training set, as for every target galaxy we select its first $n_{\text{NN}}$ angular neighbours (another hyper-parameter), but it can be an explicit input variable of the model.
 The backbone of the model is a GNN, a class of neural networks based on message passing and the aggregation of features (Fig. \ref{fig:model}).
 This message passing is explicitly performed as a relative difference between features (Eq. \ref{eq:EdgeConv}).

-NezNet outputs the score probability for a pair of galaxies to be real neighbours, an information that can be used in two ways.
-On one side, if none of the $n_{\text{NN}}$ nearest neighbours is identified as a physical one, the target galaxy can be considered an outlier in terms of its properties.
-This may suggest it is an interloper, i.e., a foreground or background object with respect to the volume sampled by the spectroscopic sample we are using for the comparison.
-As such, it should be discarded from any sample that aims at covering the same redshift range of the spectroscopic catalogue, e.g., via photometrically estimated redshifts.
+NezNet outputs the score probability for a galaxy pair to be real neighbours.
+This information that can be used in two ways.
+On the one hand, if none of the $n_{\text{NN}}$ nearest neighbours is identified as a physical neighbour, the target galaxy can be considered an outlier in terms of its properties.
+This may suggest that it is an interloper, that is, a foreground or background object with respect to the volume sampled by the spectroscopic sample we used for the comparison.
+It should therefore be discarded from any sample that aims to cover the same redshift range as the spectroscopic catalogue, for instance, via photometrically estimated redshifts.
 We have proved this to be true using the VIPERS catalogue.
-On the other side, if a physical neighbour is identified, the target galaxy can be assigned the spectroscopic redshift of the highest scoring galaxy among the $n_{\text{NN}}$ angular neighbours, providing in this way an independent estimate of its redshift.
+On the other hand, if a physical neighbour is identified, the target galaxy can be assigned the spectroscopic redshift of the highest scoring galaxy among the $n_{\text{NN}}$ angular neighbours, providing an independent estimate of its redshift in this way.